 When you book your accommodation, please request a homestay that allows smoking if you smoke.
 Most hosts will ask smokers to smoke outside.
 Always ask your host family upon arrival for their specific house rules regarding smoking.
 It is general courtesy to ask someone for permission to smoke next to them, even if you are outside.
-In Australia it is against the law to smoke in any building open to the public including a restaurant or any area where food is being prepared.
+In Australia it is against the law to smoke in any building open to the public including a restaurant or any area where food is being prepared, as well as bus stops and public transport areas.